-Advancing Racial and Health Equity and Shared Community Power - Ramsey County will strengthen our countywide approach to leverage programs, processes and policies and prioritize innovations in governance and operations to advance racial and health equity, including addressing historical and long-standing race-based disproportional outcomes.
-Ramsey County will also deconstruct systemic and organizational barriers to be more fair, inclusive and transparent in how we share power with residents and communities in order to build a more equitable, responsive and effective organization.
+- Advancing Racial and Health Equity and Shared Community Power Ramsey County will strengthen our countywide approach to leverage programs, processes and policies and prioritize innovations in governance and operations to advance racial and health equity, including addressing historical and long-standing race-based disproportional outcomes.
+Ramsey County will also deconstruct systemic and organizational barriers to be more fair, inclusive and transparent in how we share power with residents and communities in order to build a more equitable, responsive and effective organization. - Comprehensive Economic Development to Build Prosperity Ramsey County will leverage public infrastructure and redevelopment projects, contracting and procurement, and workforce investments to build prosperity and opportunity for all.
+Engaged with all service teams in continuous improvement efforts to enhance purchasing, contract preparation, procurement and payment processes.
+Efforts are focused on providing Ramsey County's small and minority business enterprises with increased opportunities to provide goods and services needed for Ramsey County operations.
+Action Teams are collaborating with the business community in tailoring processes that enhance opportunity, multigenerational wealth and economic development throughout Ramsey County.